yhilpisch/dx/README.md

 # DX Analytics

 DX Analytics is a **Python-based financial analytics library** (in its early stages) which allows the modeling of rather complex derivatives instruments and portfolios.
 Make sure to fully understand what you are using this library for and how to apply it.
 Please also read the license text and disclaimer.

-This version is an **early bird version for PyData NYC in November 2014**.

 ## Basic Philosophy